Techboi101/Adventurers-BETA/README.md

-This respotory provides a file of code to add Adventurers to your website!
+This respotory provides a file of code to add Adventurers demo edition to your website!